rizafahmi/ex_video/README.md

 ```

 With this, `changeset` will available on the template, now we can use form helper.
-Let’s do it by opening `web/templates/new.html.eex`
+Let me explain a little bit about this `changeset`.
+Ecto has a feature called changesets that holds all changes you want to perform on the database.
+It encapsulates the whole process of receiving external data, casting and validating it before writing it to the database.
+So the interaction with the database is very minimal, which is good for the performance.
+We make sure everything right such as casting and validating before we write to the database.

+With the model are in place, we now can use changesets in our template to use form helper provided by Phoenix.
+Opening up `web/templates/new.html.eex`

 ```elixir
 <%= form_for @changeset, video_path(@conn, :create), fn f -> %>